kubernetes/website/docs/admin/federation/index.md

 Setting up federation requires running the federation control plane which consists of etcd, federation-apiserver (via the hyperkube binary) and federation-controller-manager (also via the hyperkube binary).
-We can run these binaries as pods on an existing Kubernetes cluster.
+You can run these binaries as pods on an existing Kubernetes cluster.

 Note: This is a new mechanism to turn up Kubernetes Cluster Federation.
 If